Capgemini/msft-release-extensions/src/extensions/Overview.md

 ### Create Release Notes

 Creates a release note page for each release to a specific environment.
-You must provide a wiki structure with the following hierarchy
+You must provide a wiki structure that matches the WikiPath property in the task.

-  Release Notes
-  -Environment/Stage Name
-    -Latest
+Please remember to give the build agent service contributor permissions to the Wiki.
+On installation you must provide the organisation name as a parameter to

 ### More Information